-There are several reasons why a car loan may be perfect for your needs:
+There are several reasons why you should finance a car loan

 They are usually cheaper than dealer finance: Unless there’s a special offer or 0% finance deals, a typical car loan will be cheaper than dealer finance options.
 Much will depend on your credit score and the rate you’re offered but it’s usually the case.